Investment actions which take place outside your home country* are normally referred to as “offshore”.

 International Business Company (IBC)

-The fact that characterizes an offshore corporation is that it is subject to the local law and therefore usually not allowed to carry on business inside the country where they of incorporation.
+The fact that characterizes an offshore corporation is that it is subject to the local law and therefore usually not allowed to carry on business inside the country of incorporation.

 Depending on the jurisdiction and the activity conducted, an IBC can be useful in order to ease taxation, secure privacy or asset protection; the most common countries are Seychelles, BVI and Belize.